a10networks/a10networks.github.io/main-repositories/a10-stateful-common-library.md

 ## Introduction <a id="introduction"></a>

-A10Container is the abstract class for all A10 containers to implement.
-It is based on the A10 GUI Framework to maximize modularity and maintainability.
+A10Container is an abstract class that all A10 containers implement.
+It is based on A10 GUI Framework for maximizing modularity and maintainability.

-### Repo path:
+### Repository path:

 [https://github.com/a10networks/a10-gui-common.git](https://github.com/a10networks/a10-gui-common.git)

 ### Install

- 1. Add `a10-gui-common` into your package.json.
+ 1. Add `a10-gui-common` to your package.json.

   "a10-gui-common": "[git+](https://git.a10networks.com:8443/projects/GUINEXT/repos/a10-gui-common/null)[https://github.com/a10networks/a10-gui-common.git](https://github.com/a10networks/a10-gui-common.git)"